Complete Guide on 18 Types of Cement with Names & Pictures

 Quick Setting Cement

-Fast-setting cement is similar to traditional Portland cement but stands out for its rapid setting time, hardening in just 20 to 40 minutes without compromising strength.
+Fast-setting cement is similar to traditional Portland cement.
+However, it stands out for its rapid setting time, hardening in just 20 to 40 minutes without compromising strength.

 Unlike standard cement, it remains robust despite its quick hardening.
 It achieves high mechanical resistance shortly after mixing.
 However, it requires special handling as its hardening begins immediately upon preparation.